johtj/data_analysis_ml_projects/README.md

-Repository for projects for Applied Data Analysis and Machine Learning
+# Github repository for projects in FYS-STK4155: Applied Data Analysis and Machine Learning